 Of course, if you can add extra time to your Berlin festival weekend, why not enjoy a walking tour of the city, visit the Berlin Wall and check out some of the quirky cafes, bars and restaurants the city has to offer.

 Berlin Beer Festival was to take place between August 7 – 9, 2020.
 The festival has now been cancelled.

 The best and most unique action sports and adventure events in Germany

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Berlin Beer Festival 2020 using the map below!